 Iceland has so much to offer when it comes to food and drink, and rainy days are a perfect excuse to stay indoors and taste what Iceland has to offer.
-Whether it be traditional fare, a fresh harvest from a greenhouse or the latest tastings from a local brewery, the choices are endless.
-For the beer connoisseurs, Gray Line Iceland has the Reykjavik Beer & Brewery Tour.
-For fans of farm to table meals, Gray Line Iceland offers the Delicious West Coast Private Tour.
+Whether it be traditional fare, a fresh harvest from a greenhouse, or the latest tastings from a local brewery, the choices are endless.
+For beer connoisseurs, Gray Line Iceland has the Reykjavik Beer & Brewery Tour.
+For fans of farm-to-table meals, Gray Line Iceland offers the Delicious West Coast Private Tour.
 And for those who want to combine dining with their sightseeing, we offer the Delicious Golden Circle Private Food Tour.

 2. Get Wetter

 If you can’t beat ‘em, join ‘em, as they say, so why not enjoy the rain from the comfort of one of the many hot pots in Iceland?
 Nothing beats a warm and cozy dip with the cooling rain on your face.
 While you’re there, don’t be shy to strike up a conversation with a local about the weather.
 That is, after all, what Icelanders enjoy talking about the most.
 Check out Gray Line Iceland’s Secret Lagoon Tour or the Golden Circle Classic & Fontana Geothermal Bath Tour to get your soak on!